Process for Cases Where Parties Have Reached a Settlement, an Agreement in Principle, or Are in Settlement Discussions

 - are in settlement discussions.

-This process does not apply to parties without bargaining agent or employer representation.
+This process may not apply to parties without bargaining agent or employer representation.
 The Board will deal with those cases individually, and the parties to these cases will be kept informed.

 3. Process Steps